ark-lang/ark-vm/README.md

 # mac-ark
-This is my virtual machine [mac](//github.com/felixangell/mac) implemented in the Ark programming language.

-Note that because Ark is in development constantly, this can break at any time, consider it a more realistic unit test against Ark.

-This probably wont work properly for some time.
+An implementation of a really simple, incomplete, and mostly useless virtual-machine... consider this a more realistic unit test for the language.